shimismith/efficient-latent-representation/README.md

 connected layer that maps the latent dimension to a 4 × 4 tensor input to the convolutions.
 We found that upsampling using nearest neighbour interpolation followed by a convolution produced visually better results than transpose convolutions.
-The nearest neighbour interpolation layers are followed by 3 × 3 convolution. .
+The nearest neighbour interpolation layers are followed by 3 × 3 convolution.
 All but the last of these layers have batch normalization and leaky relu activations.
 The depths are decreased across 5 such layers symmetrically to the encoder.
 Afterwards we apply a tanh activation to map the predicted mean to the [−1, 1] range.
 Our inputs are also normalized into this range.

+The weights from our proposed model can be downloaded from https://drive.google.com/file/d/1tfG3A1Ru3uS4IbjeLY2yKJchnudm-9Id/view?usp=sharing